-We’ll go through most of the features the iframe element provides and talk about how you use them, as well as how iframe can be useful for overcoming some tricky situations.
-Finally, we’ll talk about how you can secure your iframe to avoid potential vulnerabilities.
+To help you form your own opinion and sharpen your developer skills, this article will cover all the essentials you should know about this controversial HTML element.
+We’ll go through most of the features the iframe element provides and talk about how you use them, as well as how iframes can be useful for overcoming some tricky situations.
+Finally, we’ll talk about how you can secure your iframes to avoid potential vulnerabilities.

-Developers mainly use the iframe tag to embed another HTML document within the current one.
+Developers mainly use the iframe

-You may have crossed paths with it when you had to include a third-party widget (like the famous Facebook like button), a YouTube video, or an advertising section on your website.
+tag to embed an HTML document within another.
+You may have crossed paths with it when you had to include a third-party widget (like the famous Facebook “like” button), a YouTube video, or an advertising section on your website.

-<iframe src="https://www.google.com/" height="500px" width="500px"></iframe>
+<iframe src="https://www.youtube.com/embed/9xnnEktftxc" height="500px" width="500px"></iframe>

 <iframe src="https://platform.twitter.com/widgets/tweet_button.html" style="border: 0; width:130px; height:20px;"></iframe>

-What you must keep in mind when thinking about an iframe is that it lets you embed an independent HTML document with its browsing context.
+What you must remember when thinking about iframes is that they let you embed an independent HTML document with its own browsing context.
+Thus, it will be isolated from the parent’s JavaScript and CSS.

-Thus, it will be isolated from the JavaScript and CSS of the parent.
-That is one of the valid purposes to use an iframe: to provide a measure of separation between your application and the iframe content.
+That is one of the valid purposes for using an iframe: to provide a measure of separation between your application and the iframe content.
+Nevertheless, as you will see in this guide, the separation is not perfect.

-To illustrate how this isolation from the JavaScript and CSS is handy, let’s take a look at these two situations:
+The iframe can still behave in annoying or malicious ways — triggering a popup or auto-playing videos, for example.
+To illustrate how this isolation from the JavaScript and CSS is handy, let’s take a look at two example scenarios.

-In an application, the user could create emails and save them as templates.
-On a particular page, I needed to list them to let him preview and choose one.
+In an application, a user could create emails and save them as templates.
+On a particular page, I needed to list them to let the user preview and choose one.
+And to prevent the CSS of the current website from affecting the style of these templates, I figured out that using an iframe with the srcdoc

-attribute was the cleanest solution.
+attribute was the cleanest solution:

 <iframe srcdoc="<html><body>The content you see here will never be affected by the CSS of its parent container.
-It supposed to be rendered in black on a white background.</body></html>"></iframe>
+It's supposed to be rendered in black on a white background.</body></html>"></iframe>

-By using communication events between the iframe and the parent (more on how to do so later in this article), I managed to design a powerful editor in a snap.
+Because an iframe offers an isolated environment, the focus or selection is never lost when you are clicking outside of it.
+By using communication events between the iframe and the parent (more on how to do so later in this article), I managed to easily design a powerful editor.

-<iframe src="https://google.com/" <!-- Sets the address of the document to embed --> srcdoc="<p>Some html</p>" <!-- Sets the HTML content of the page to show --> height="100px" <!-- Sets the iframe height in pixels --> width="100px" <!-- Sets the iframe width in pixels --> name="my-iframe" <!-- Sets the name of the iframe (mainly used to reference the element in JavaScript --> allow="fullscreen" <!-- Sets the feature policy for the iframe. --> referrerpolicy="no-referrer" <!-- Set the referrer to send when fetching the iframe content --> sandbox="allow-same-origin" <!-- Sets the restrictions of the iframe (more on this below) --> ></iframe>
+html <iframe src="https://google.com/" <!-- Sets the address of the document to embed --> srcdoc="<p>Some html</p>" <!-- Sets the HTML content of the page to show --> height="100px" <!-- Sets the iframe height in pixels --> width="100px" <!-- Sets the iframe width in pixels --> name="my-iframe" <!-- Sets the name of the iframe (mainly used to reference the element in JavaScript --> allow="fullscreen" <!-- Sets the feature policy for the iframe. --> referrerpolicy="no-referrer" <!-- Sets the referrer to send when fetching the iframe content --> sandbox="allow-same-origin" <!-- Sets the restrictions of the iframe (more on this below) --> loading="lazy" <!-- Specifies when the browser should load the iframe --> ></iframe>

 , frameborder